jorgesoft/cloudsec-scan-eks/README.md

 ### Instructions:

 1. Write the VPC ID, subnets to scan, S3 bucket and other options in the `variables.tf` file
-2. Start Terraform with `terrafor init`
+2. Start Terraform with `terraform init`
-3. Deploy configuration with `terrafor apply`
+3. Deploy configuration with `terraform apply`
 4. Write a password to connect to the Pacu container
 5. Wait for the results to appear in the selected S3 bucket